 We have various ways of acquiring target accounts, but once we know their email address, we start it off with a partially customized email and a meme.

 (Because if they don’t mesh with our personality, then it probably won’t be the best fit!)

-In this particular email, we’re referring to one of their books and a recent tweet they made.
+In one particular email, we referred to one of our client's books and a recent tweet they made.

-For example, if you sell cloud computing services, you might have it say, “Hello, is it zero downtime you’re looking for?”
+For example, if you sell cloud computing services, you might have the meme say, “Hello, is it zero downtime you’re looking for?”

 Once someone becomes a customer, don’t stop there.

 Your focus should shift to nurturing them and building a relationship that converts them into massive advocates for your company.
 And memes can play a huge part in that.

 For example, when the next customer tells you something like, “Hey!
 I just sent the check.
 It should arrive by early next week,” respond with this.

 Edgy and on the line?
 Probably.
 But it gets people to laugh.
 And if you can get them laughing, you better bet you can probably get them to buy more or refer someone.

 (A lot of our relationships are built on humor because it works!)😀